CelsoUliana/Laravel8-Sample/README.md

-# laravel-DDD
+# Laravel8 Sample
-A sample project to teach myself laravel with a DDD-like approach.
+A sample project to teach myself laravel 8 using sail.

 ## Scope
 Let's say we need to have a very simple hotel booking app.
 The first approach would be an inside system that users register customers.
 A second approach would be an online booking system (abstract the payment part).